The past two years provided arguably the most challenging operating conditions for organisations in a lifetime.

 Be aware of the latest updates

-In January 2022, a new iteration of ISO 27002 will be published, providing a new control set for ISO 27001.
+In February 2022, a new iteration of ISO 27002 was published.
 ISO 27001 itself is due to be refreshed later in the year.
 There will also be a new version of the PCI DSS.
 We have everything you need to ensure you can comply with these standards.